rudsonalves/trainers_stopwatch/README.md

 ## 2024/03/16 - version: 0.7.2+9:

 * doc/pending.txt:
-  - Removed outdated tasks and streamlined the document with new priorities including athlete message editing and disposal checks.
+  - Removed outdated tasks and streamlined the document with new priorities including user message editing and disposal checks.
-  - Added initialization of a default athlete on app start if none exists.
+  - Added initialization of a default user on app start if none exists.

 * lib/common/singletons/app_settings.dart:
   - Added a dispose method to clean up the theme mode listener.